github-AmanSinghRajput/sheets-pro/README.md

-# Nishi Sheets Pro
+#  Sheets Pro

-A frontend-only Excel analytics platform to automate QA task sheets for Nishi and other QA teams.
+A frontend-only Excel analytics platform to automate QA task sheets for  and other QA teams.

 ## 🚀 What is this project?